 Why should you move to Salesforce Field Service?

-I would be lying if I told you that change doesn’t makes me anxious.
+I would be lying if I told you that change doesn’t make me anxious.
 Transitioning an entire Field Service Organization to a new platform is a massive undertaking.
-It requires a lot of time and resource investment in selecting a new platform, planning the transition, change management and preparation before the move.
+It requires a lot of time and resource investment in selecting a new platform, planning the transition, change management, and preparation before the move.

 But here is why you should do it: